Esri/storymap-swipe/README.md

 ## What's new?

+#### Swipe 1.2 released on 12/11/2013

+New functionalities:

+ * Address search tool (geocoder widget).
+ * Locater button now an optional display element in viewer.
+ * Spyglass map now has zoom capability.
+ * Arrow images on swipe bar are now draggable.
+ * Side panel is now sized dynamically to its content (if it contains one element, i.e. legend, or description).
+ * Side panel closes vertically if it contains one element.
+ * Ability to switch the position (left -> right) of web maps in two web maps mode (convenient button in the builder).
+ * Ability to organize series tabs in the builder by dragging them to desired position.
+ * Legend titles now display ellipsis if title is too long.
+ * Hyperlink button in the builder rich text editor (descriptions area) for better authoring experience.

+Bug Fixes:

+ * When using a spyglass and a series, the map click in the spyglass was offset and would return the wrong feature.
+ * The map area below the side panel was not interactive.
+ * In one web map mode, the legend now better reflects the layout of the map.

+Technical Changes:

+ * Use ArcGIS API for Javascript 3.8

 #### Swipe 1.1 released on 09/18/2013

 Major version with the following new functionalities:

  * Swipe Series.
-This is a tabbed scene navigation tool that will take the user to a certain extent and display the author‚Äôs title and description for that scene.
+This is a tabbed scene navigation tool that will take the user to a certain extent and display the authorís title and description for that scene.
 The titles are displayed in the tooltip for each button of each scene.
 In the builder, any bookmarks from the webmaps are imported on initial swipe series creation.
  * Ability to disable web map popups in application
  * Support Portal for ArcGIS
  * Embed mode that remove header (available through the embed URL parameter or through configuration file)